cawado/sda-dropwizard-commons/sda-commons-server-auth/README.md

  * HTTP path as Array
  * HTTP method as String
  * validated JWT (if available)
- * all request headers
+ * configured request headers (default: all)
+ * configured reuquest query parameters (default none)
+ * configured reuquest body parameters, if the mediaType is JSON (default none)

-_Remark to HTTP request headers:_
+_Remark to HTTP request parameters:_
-The bundle normalizes  header names to lower case to simplify handling in OPA since HTTP specification defines header names as case insensitive.
+The bundle normalizes parameter names to lower case to simplify handling in OPA since HTTP specification defines header names as case insensitive.
-Multivalued headers are not normalized with respect to the representation as list or single string with separator char.
+Multivalued parameter values are not normalized with respect to the representation as list or single string with separator char.
 They are forwarded as parsed by the framework.